Cyber Security Body of Knowledge (CyBOK) Training Course

 14 HoursUpon completion of this training, participants will be able to:

-- Detail best practices for ABAP programming and the management of SY-SUBRC
+- Describe ABAP programming best practices and handling of SY-SUBRC

 Active Directory for Admins

-21 HoursThis instructor-led, live training in the UAE (online or onsite) is aimed at system administrators who wish to use Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led, live training in the UAE (online or onsite) is designed for system administrators who wish to use Microsoft Active Directory to manage and secure data access.

 - Control access to file servers.